kakakaya/byo/README.md

-# Byo.js
+# Zyo.js

-_(Note: Byo.js is forked from Ayo.js.
-It's like Ayo.js, but with a B. Ayo.js, though, is forked from [Node.js][].
-Currently, a lot of the documentation still points towards the Node.js repository.)_
+_(Note: Zyo.js is forked from Byo.js, and Byo.js is forked from Ayo.js.
+To skip Cyo.js, Dyo.js, ..., Yyo.js steps, I've forked as Zyo.js.
+Ayo.js, though is forked from [Node.js][].
+Currently, a lot of the documentation
+still points towards the Node.js repository.)_

 Ayo.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Ayo.js